mubakhit/PasswordCraft/README.md

 This python script for generate simple passwords (not complicated).

-I hope to use this tool for good or usuful things and any unlegal use of it.
-I disavow this act
+I aspire to utilize this tool for beneficial and practical purposes while refraining from any illegal usage.
+I unequivocally disavow any such actions.

 created by : Muhammad Bakhit